When are you open?

 In the event of a weather warning forecast, it is likely that our big cats will not be on show.
 Please keep an eye on our Updates page and social media accounts for the latest information.

 When are the animals fed?

-All of our animals have different feeding and diet plans, so are fed are different times during the day.
-You can see some of our animals being fed as part of the daily talks.
+All of our animals have different feeding and diet plans, so are fed at different times during the day.
+You can sometimes see some of our animals being fed as part of the daily talks.

 To see what talks are currently on please visit: www.paigntonzoo.org.uk/plan-your-visit/whats-on.

 For information about volunteering here at Paignton Zoo, please see our volunteering page: